TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-vm-allocation-failure-asr-success-newvm.md

 The Allocation Success Recommender predicts the chance of success for your desired allocation based on the inputs specified.
 If your desired allocation is blocked or has a low chance of success, then the Recommender provides alternate recommendations with a high chance of success.
 Recommendations are ranked based on the likelihood of success.<br>

 <!--issueDescription-->
 The current specification has a **high** chance of allocation success.
-You should expect see successful deployment allocation for your specified deployment.
+You can expect see successful deployment allocation for your specified deployment.

 It's recommended that you attempt to deploy again using the same parameters.<br><br>
 <!--/issueDescription-->